samboy/rg32hash/README.md

 rg32-bin.c will compile in to a program which outputs an arbitrary long binary sequence of pseudo-random numbers.

+# rg32-floats

+rg32-floats.c will compile in to a program which outputs an arbitrary long sequence of pseudo-random floating point numbers between 0 and 1 (it could be 0 but never 1).
+Note that each number has 32 bits of entropy.

+I used this program to verify that RadioGatún[32] passes the “Small Crush” version of TestU01.

 # tinyrg32: Less bloat

 For people that feel rg32-bin.c and rg32hash.c are too bloated, I have